lyngon/redgrease/docs/source/advanced.rst

 - :mod:`redgrease.gears` - The core internals of RedGrease, rarely needed to be imported in application code.

-- :mod:`redgreas.hysteresis` - A helper module, specifically for the RedGrease CLI.
+- :mod:`redgrease.hysteresis` - A helper module, specifically for the RedGrease CLI.
 Not intended to be imported in application code.

 .. _adv_pyver:

 Python 3.6 and 3.8+
 -------------------

-Dynamically created :ref:`gearfun` objects can only be exectuted if the client Python version match (major and minor version) the Python version of the RedisGaers runtime.
+Dynamically created :ref:`gearfun` objects can only be executed if the client Python version match (major and minor version) the Python version of the RedisGears runtime.
 At the moment of writing, RedisGears version 1.0.6, is relying on Python 3.7.

 RedGrease does however support using any Python version after Python 3.6 inclusive, for all other functionalities.

-You are still able to constuct an run Gear functions using the RedGrease :ref:`gearfun` objects, but only if executed using :ref:`exe_gear_function_file`.
+You are still able to construct an run Gear functions using the RedGrease :ref:`gearfun` objects, but only if executed using :ref:`exe_gear_function_file`.

 This means that you need to:

 #.
 Put your Gear Function code in a separate file from your application code.
 #.
-Ensure that the Gear Function script, only use Python 3.7 constucts.
+Ensure that the Gear Function script, only use Python 3.7 constructs.
 #.
-Excute the function by passing the script file path to :meth:`redgrease.client.Gears.pyexecute`.
+Execute the function by passing the script file path to :meth:`redgrease.client.Gears.pyexecute`.

-.. _adv_legacay:
+.. _adv_legacy:

 Legacy Gear Scripts
 -------------------